janis-jenny/Jungle-Game/README.md

 2. Press the "Code" button and copy the link.
 3. Clone it using git command `git clone <you_repository_link>`.
 4. Move to the local project: cd `<Your_repository_name>`.
-5. Install webpack locally, go to the repo's root an run `npm install --save-dev webpack`
+5. Install webpack locally, go to the repo's root and run `npm install --save-dev webpack`
 6. Run `npm install` to get all the dependencies.
 7. Run `npm start` to build the project and start the server
 8. To run tests, run `npm run test`